Noaaan/MythicMetals/PATCHNOTES.md

+# 0.9.5
+Updated textures for ores
+Fixed a few recipe issues with silver and electrum

 # 0.9.4
 Added recipes for converting storage blocks back into ingots
 Updated all recipes to use tags instead of items.
 This makes the mod cross-compatible with other mods using the same tags, similar to Forges ore dictionary.